MrMatch246/Icon_P1_Nano_TGE/README.md

     - Mac:  /Users/[username]/Library/Preferences/Ableton/Live x.x.x/Log.txt

--IMPORTANT: Rename the "Icon_P1_Nano_TGE-main" folder to "Icon_P1_Nano_TGE" (if you see it, do it)
+-IMPORTANT: Rename the "Icon_P1_Nano_TGE-main" folder to "Icon_P1_Nano_TGE" (if you see it, do it) -IF THE FADER DOESNT WORK : USE THE Custom_Mapping.imap file instead, and customize it to your needs.
+Also please report this as an issue because i dont know why this fix works.

 ## Current Features (WIP Docu) :